 - Case 1: A1 is serving a penalty in the penalty bench, which is beside Team A's players' bench.
 When the penalty expires, A1: - a. remains in the penalty bench, while A2 leaves the players' bench to take A1's place on the ice. - b. returns to the players' bench by jumping over the divider between the penalty bench and the players' bench. - Ruling 1: a.
 Minor penalty to A2 for Illegal Substitution.
-To substitute legally, A1 must be on the ice and within 3.05m (10 ft.) of the players' bench gate before A2 enters the ice surface. - b.
-Minor penalty to A1 for Delay of Game. - Case 2: During Team A's 30 second timeout: - a.
+To substitute legally, A1 must be on the ice and within 3.05m (10 ft.) of the players' bench gate before A2 enters the ice surface.
+(Rule 14.10.c) - b.
+Minor penalty to A1 for Delay of Game.
+(Rule 14.5.m) - Case 2: During Team A's 30 second timeout: - a.
 A1, who is still serving a penalty, leaves the penalty bench to join the conference at Team A's bench. - b.
 A2, who was assessed a penalty at the stoppage in play during which the timeout was requested, joins the conference at Team A's bench prior to heading to the penalty bench. - Ruling 2: Penalized players may not participate in the game and are not permitted to join the conference at their players' bench during a timeout.
 If either player fails to return / report to the penalty bench immediately, they will be assessed a Delay of Game penalty.
+(Rule 14.5.n)

-20.6 Multiple Penalties
+20.7 Multiple Penalties